DevOpsHiveHQ/dynamic-devops-roadmap/docs/projects/hivebox/README.md

 - Requirements:
   - Returns HTTP 200 unless:
     - 50% + 1 of the configured senseBoxes are not accessible.
-    - AND caching content is older than 5 minutes.
+    - OR if the **cached** content is older than 2 cycles (that means the cached data is stale and something is not working as expected).
+    - OR if the **stored** content is older than 2 cycles (that means the stored data is stale and something is not working as expected).

 ### 5.3 Containers